Medical expert of the article

 - Nocturnal enuresis - complaints of loss of urine during sleep.

-- Extra-urinary incontinence - excretion of urine in addition to the urethra (characteristic of various urogenital fistula).
+- Extraurethral urinary incontinence is the release of urine outside the urethra (typical of various urogenital fistulas).

-The hyperactive bladder (GMS) is a clinical syndrome characterized by a number of symptoms: frequent urination (usually 8 times a day), imperative urges with (or without) mandatory urinary incontinence, nocturia.
-Urgent incontinence of urine refers to the manifestation of a hyperactive bladder.
+Overactive bladder (OAB) is a clinical syndrome characterized by a number of symptoms: frequent urination (more than 8 times a day), imperative urges with (or without) imperative urinary incontinence, nocturia.
+Urgent urinary incontinence is considered a manifestation of overactive bladder.

-- Idiopathic causes include: age changes in the detrusor, myogenic and sensory disorders, as well as anatomical changes in the position of the urethra and bladder.
+- Idiopathic causes include: age-related changes in the detrusor, myogenic and sensory disturbances, and anatomical changes in the position of the urethra and bladder.

-- Neurogenic causes are the result of suprasacral and supraspinal injuries: consequences of circulatory disorders and brain and spinal cord injuries, Parkinson's disease, multiple sclerosis and other neurological diseases that lead to a violation of the detrusor innervation.
+- Neurogenic causes are the result of suprasacral and supraspinal damage: consequences of circulatory disorders and damage to the brain and spinal cord, Parkinson's disease, multiple sclerosis and other neurological diseases leading to impaired innervation of the detrusor.

-Classifications considering symptoms of urgency from the position of a doctor and a patient, proposed by A. Wowden and R. Freeman in 2003
+Classifications considering symptoms of urgency from the position of the doctor and the patient, proposed by A. Вowden and R. Freeman in 2003.

 Scale for assessing the severity of clinical manifestations of imperative symptoms: